 15 min + cooling

 Rye rules — at least when you’re making a proper, classic, real Manhattan.
 It’s spicier and drier than bourbon, which means it fuses better with the other ingredients.
 But rules are meant to be broken, right?
 We’re grown-ups, so we’re upgrading from the regular sweet vermouth and instead pouring a nice Italian Amaro.
 It just feels more serious.
 And we didn’t stop there.
-Homemade brandied cherries beat those insipid jokes from the make-your-own sundae bar, because we’re not messing around.
+Homemade brandied cherries beat those insipid jokes from the make-your-own sundae bar, because we’re not messing around when it comes to the Volpi Manhattan.

 for the brandied cherries